Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 Setup Frankcastle: 192.168.64.139
 Kali: \\192.168.64.129/24

-## 🚩LLMNR Poisoning - Link Local Multicast resolution
+## 🚩 LLMNR Poisoning - Link Local Multicast resolution

 **Requirements:**
 * LLMNR attack can be performed if the LLMNR/NBT-NS is enabled and the attacker machine is in the same network as the target.